Andalusia's best cycling and area guide

 Descend from Ronda, after winding through the city.

-Start the ride over the iconic bridge, looking to the cliffs is a pretty unparalleled beginning to any big day of riding.
+Start the route over the iconic bridge, looking to the cliffs is a pretty unparalleled beginning to any big day of riding.
 After a fast and flowing downhill from the city, we turned left off the main road to detour towards Benaojan.
 The road was surprisingly quiet, with epic views over the farm fields.
 There were points where we questioned whether we were in southern Spain, the green lush landscape seeming to err on the Scottish side.
 The road pitched up through Montejaque and then undulated with sharp boulders cutting into the vistas.
 A quick stint back on the main road and another left turn and we entered Grazalema National Park to start the big climb of the day.

 At first, the gradient by looks did not seem steep.
 But combined with the grippy roads, it was quite an enveloping climb.
 Cork trees line the lower slopes, always a subtly jarring yet beautiful site.
 The ever-giving trees shelled of their protective layer – we were happy to have our protective rain jackets on as the mist turned to precipitation.
 Through the rain, the climb continued, not super easy but never too hard to appreciate the natural beauty.
 Eventually, the town of Grazalema greeted us in the distance.
 After 800 metres climbing, the town beckoned.
 Its’ white buildings reminding us of a tyrolean ski wonderland, yet again somehow so magically transported from southern Spain.
 We stopped for a warm coffee in the main square of the small hamlet before carrying on… Up and up…